muranhuli/Hyperedge-Centric-Community-Search-for-Hypergraphs/README.md

-# Hyperedge-Centric Community Search: An Efficient Approach for High-Dimension Network Analysis
+# Hyperedge-Centric Community Search for Hypergraphs

 ## Introduction

-This repository contains the source code for the Hyperedge-Centric Community Search: An Efficient Approach for High-Dimension Network Analysis.
+This repository contains the source code for Hyperedge-Centric Community Search for Hypergraphs.
 Below is a detailed description of the function of each directory and file.

 ## Experimental Dataset